hughfdjackson/flywheel/README.md

 # Flywheel

-Flywheel is a lightweight tool to help making working with HTML5's requestAnimationFrame a simpler.
+Flywheel is a lightweight tool to make working with HTML5's requestAnimationFrame simpler.

 ## API